spectrumone/personal-documentation/add-lets-encrypt-ssl-on-nginx.md

 ssl_dhparam /etc/ssl/certs/dhparam.pem;
 ```
 * this config is from [https://cipherli.st/](https://cipherli.st/).
-The Config offers great but may not be compatible to older browers
+The Config offers great security but may not be compatible to older browers

 #### adjust the nginx configuration to use SSL
 ```bash